SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{Untethered Operation Modules}

 For untethered operations, SCALER is equipped with additional computing and power modules.
-The PC and battery can be latched on the top and bottom of the center link in Fig. \ref{fig:one_leg_body_shift_gait}, respectively.

-A custom-housed Jetson Orin unit weighing $0.97$ kg is employed for onboard vision and multi-depth camera processing, whereas a NUC6i5SYK unit weighing $0.39$ kg is used for non-GPU intensive applications.
-Power modules comprise a MaxAmp 4S $14.8$ v $8000$ or $12000$ mAh Li-Po battery, paired with DC-DC converters with a wireless emergency stop.
-Each leg features an independent power and communication distribution board.
+The PC and battery can be latched on the top and bottom of the center link in \fig{fig:one_leg_body_shift_gait}, respectively.
+A Jetson Orin unit weighing \SI{0.97}{\kilogram} is employed for onboard vision and multi-depth camera processing, whereas a NUC6i5SYK unit weighing \SI{0.39}{\kilogram} is used for non-GPU intensive applications.
+Power modules comprise a MaxAmp 4S \SI{14.8}{\volt}, \SI{8}{} or \SI{12}{\ampere\hour} Li-Po battery, paired with DC-DC converters with a wireless emergency stop.
 The gripper is connected via M12 cables, and the pneumatic system described in Section \ref{sec:gripper_module} requires additional CO$_2$ gas tanks with a regulator on the body.